RVSagar/panda_simulator/README.md

 2. `git submodule update --init --recursive`
 3. `catkin build`
 4. remember to `source devel/setup.bash`
-5. `roslaunch panda_simulator panda_simulation.launch` (this will start up Gazebo and RVIZ and will allow you to do planning etc. with the robot)
+5. `roslaunch panda_simulator_support panda_simulation.launch` (this will start up Gazebo and RVIZ and will allow you to do planning etc. with the robot)

 Notes: